Disturbances in the production of an egg (also known as an oocyte or ovum) may lead to infertility.

 - AntiMullerian Hormone: A blood test performed at any time in one’s menstrual cycle that also assesses ovarian responsiveness, particularly to stimulation for in vitro fertilization.

 The following tests may be ordered to confirm that ovulation has occurred:

 - Progesterone: Increased levels of progesterone confirm that ovulation has occurred and that the corpus luteum (the ovarian follicle that released the egg) is preparing the lining of the uterus to implant a fertilized egg.
 Progesterone levels are measured approximately one week after ovulation has occurred.

 Ovulatory problems may be treated with both oral and injectable medications (commonly referred to as fertility drugs).
 These medications stimulate the ovaries to produce and release eggs (also known as ovulation induction).
 While most patients will respond to oral agents that require minimal monitoring, some patients must be prescribed injectable medications that require close monitoring through ultrasounds and estradiol levels, which should be provided only by physicians with appropriate training and experience.

-Ovulation induction may be accompanied by intrauterine insemination (IUI), using either the husband’s sperm or donor sperm.
-IUI is a form of artificial insemination in which specially prepared and concentrated sperm are inserted into the woman’s uterus via a small catheter at the time of ovulation.
+Ovulation induction may be accompanied by intrauterine insemination (IUI), using either partner or donor sperm.
+IUI is a form of artificial insemination in which specially prepared and concentrated sperm are inserted into the uterus via a small catheter at the time of ovulation.
 This sperm preparation is performed in our certified andrology laboratory by highly trained and experienced individuals.

 See Treatment Options for more details on diagnosis and procedures.